nareshbhatia/codegen-eval/inquirer-demo/README.md

 ## Observations

 - Good number of plugins from community
 - Answered questions are skipped.
-Added `askAnswered` simply asks the answered question without prefilling the known answer.
+Add `askAnswered` to ask the answered question without prefilling the known answer.
 - Documentation is decent.
 - Last code commit was on Apr 28, 2022 (3 days ago)